-Nursing Assistant Allied Health Medical Terminology HLTH1020 - CONCEPTS IN H EALTH SCIENCE 11-12 10 SHS Credits Description: Experience healt h careers at a personal level .
-Explore the essential skil ls necessary for success in a health career.
-The course inclu des a review of the science of courses needed, the health care industry, diseases and disorders, healthcare terminol ogy, health rules and regula tions, and employability.
-Prerequisites: Application to A Academy Dual Enrollment Credit: This course is offered for dual er nrollment credit for HLTH 1020 (4.5 credits) at Southeast Community College.
-SOCI1010 - INTRODUCTION TO SOCIOLOGY 11-12 10 SHS Credits Description: The course is an i ntroduction to the basic pri nciples of sociology, inclue ding the study of culture, socialization, social structure, a theoretical perspectives are als o covered. - - Prerequisites: Application to A Academy
+Psychology, or Communication in Comprehensive Nursing Assistant Allied Health Medical Terminology HLTH1020 - CONCEPTS IN HEALTH SCIENCE 11-12 10 SHS Credits Description: Experience health careers at a personal level.
+Explore the essential skills necessary for success in a De health career.
+The course includes a review of the science courses needed, the healthcare industry, diseases and

-Communication in
+Dual Enrollment Credit: This course is offered for dual enrollment credit for HLTH1020 (4.5 credits) at Southeast Community College.

+SOCI1010 - INTRODUCTION TO SOCIOLOGY 11-12 10 SHS Credits Description: The course is an introduction to the basic principles of sociology, including the study of culture, socialization, social structure, and social institutions.
+Investigative behavior, deviance, inequalities, and theoretical perspectives are also covered.